-September 9, Day 2: Seattle Parks and Pike Place Market.
-Today we will check several local parks in the greater Seattle area.
-Lincoln Park, Alki Beach, and Golden Gardens are all parks that have very accessible shorelines, not to mention beautiful views of the Puget Sound area.
+September 8, Day 2: Seattle area birding Today we will check several local parks in the greater Seattle area.
+Lincoln Park, Alki Beach, and Seward Park all have very accessible shorelines, not to mention beautiful views of the Puget Sound area.
 We will be looking in the coastal forests in these parks for species such as Chestnut-backed Chickadee, Hutton's Vireo, Barred Owl, and the coastal race of Steller's Jay.
 Scanning the water of the Puget Sound should yield us looks at Western Grebe, Short-billed Gull, Rhinoceros Auklet, and lots more.
-After lunch we will take a little time to tour Seattle's famous Pike Street Market.
-This year round market is an awesome way to experience the local produce, fish, and crafts that make Seattle so unique.
-If we have more time in the afternoon we will check Discovery Park.
-This large city park has miles of trails and boasts a hue bird list.
-Of course we will be flexible today to chase any exciting rarity that may be in the area
+The Kent Ponds area is a great place to look for California Scrub Jay, American Bittern, and various species of ducks.
+Today should be a great introduction to Northwest birding with many possibilities.
+Of course, we will be flexible today to chase any rarity that may be in the area.